KDE/documentation-develop-kde-org/HIG/source/style/writing/vocabulary.rst

 -   *B* is a **subfolder** of *A*.
 Avoid *child folder* or *sub-folder*.

-A folder that does not have a parent folder is known as the **root folder**.
+A folder that does not have a containing folder is known as the **root folder**.
 Avoid using simply *root*, except for contexts where the term is already accompanied by a folder icon.